Covered Electronic Waste Recycling Fees Guide

 We will continue to update this guide and release a special notice as we receive more information regarding the CBE waste recycling fee rate, registration information and return filing requirements.

-This guide will help you better understand the Covered Electronic Waste Recycling Fee (eWaste fee) and the obligations of CED retailers and consumers in California.
+This guide will help you better understand the covered electronic waste recycling fee, the covered battery-embedded waste recycling fee, and the obligations of CED retailers and consumers in California.

-Covered Electronic Waste Recycling Fee
+Covered Electronic Waste Recycling Fee Programs

-The eWaste fee is imposed on the retail purchase or lease of certain video display devices that have been identified by the Department of Toxic Substances Control (DTSC) as CEDs.
-The CDTFA collects the fee, which provides funding for the collection and recycling of these video products, in cooperation with the Department of Resources Recycling and Recovery (CalRecycle).
+The eWaste fee is imposed on the retail purchase or lease of certain new or refurbished video display devices that have been identified in regulations adopted by the Department of Toxic Substances Control (DTSC).

 How the Revenue is Used